tectonic-typesetting/tectonic/docs/src/howto/auctex-setup/index.md

 of file>`.

 > **Caution**: Compiling a document with multiple LaTeX files in this manner
-> isn't extensively tested, as using a Tectonic project is the better way in
+> isn’t extensively tested, as using a Tectonic project is the better way in
 > that case.
 Any bug reports are welcome.

 ### Live PDF Preview in Tectonic projects